Royal Bliss

 Royal Bliss is an American rock band formed in 1997 in Salt Lake City, Utah.
 They were previously signed to Capitol Records and have released ten studio albums.

 History

 Background

 Formed in 1997 in Salt Lake City, Utah, Royal Bliss regularly played to sold-out venues in Salt Lake City, Provo, Ogden, and Park City.
 They also played to sold-out crowds in a number of cities in California, Nevada, Idaho, Montana, Wyoming, Oregon, Washington, Illinois, Iowa, and Texas.
 In September, 2002 they played to a sold-out crowd at the Key Club in Hollywood and subsequently have been requested to come back to play.
-In March 2003, they headlined the Roxy Theatre and the show proved to be extremely successful.
+In March 2003, they headlined the Roxy Theatre.

 In June 2007, Royal Bliss signed with Jason Flom CEO of Capitol Music Group.
 In August and September 2007, the band recorded a new CD at The Commune, a recording studio in Oregon, produced by Rob Daiker and engineered Matt Winegar.